Version2beta/pkimgr/README.md

 # Pkimgr

 THIS PROJECT IS NOT PRODUCTION READY.
-Chances are good it won't work for you even a little, so don't even try, k?
+Chances are good it won't work for you even a little, so don't even try, ok?

 pkimgr makes x.509 certificates, and what it makes it can also take away.
+This is a relatively small scale manager, good for creating a handful of certificate authorities with a few dozen certificates each.

 ## Installation

+The prima facie use of pkimgr is to manage one or a few libraries of certificates at the command line.
+To use it this way, you currently need a Ruby environment, and can install using:

+    $ gem install pkimgr

-Add this line to your application's Gemfile:
+pkimgr is also intended to make programming with certificates a little easier.
+To use it as a library, add this line to your application's Gemfile:

     gem 'pkimgr'